rubensauchelli/platform-template/documentation/user-guide.md

-# Omniflo Platform: User Guide
+# User Guide

 ## Introduction

-The Omniflo Platform is a versatile application designed to streamline data processing and workflow management with a modern, user-friendly interface.
+This application provides a versatile platform designed to streamline data processing and workflow management with a modern, user-friendly interface.
 This guide provides detailed instructions on how to use the platform effectively.

 ## Getting Started